Swapnil-070904/medusa/README.md

-### This repo automates the medusa deployment on AWS ECS Fargate
+### This repository automates the medusa deployment on AWS ECS Fargate

 ## Requirements